 The Compound Benefit of Tiny Decisions

-The course of our lives aren’t just determined in those big, scary leaps of faith or momentous occasions.
+The course of our life isn’t just determined by those big, scary leaps of faith or momentous occasions.

 Success (and failure) come down to the tiny decisions and actions we take (or don’t) every single day.